pyranid/pyranid/README.md

 This allows you to use your objects as-is with Pyranid instead of sprinkling "convert this object to database format" code throughout your system.

 When multiple custom parameter binders apply, Pyranid tries them in the order supplied.
-Returning `BindingResult.fallback()` lets the next applicable binder run; if none handles the value, Pyranid's normal binding rules apply.
+Returning [`BindingResult::fallback()`](https://javadoc.pyranid.com/com/pyranid/CustomParameterBinder.BindingResult.html#fallback()) lets the next applicable binder run; if none handles the value, Pyranid's normal binding rules apply.

 Because a binder can be asked speculatively before falling back, only mutate the `PreparedStatement` or other externally-visible state after you have decided to handle the value.